-Don’t hate me….but I am currently ensconced in a gorgeous suite at the Teton Mountain Lodge and Spa in Jackson Hole, Wyoming (thanks to Groupon.com) celebrating my wedding anniversary with the hubster.
+Don’t hate me….but I am currently ensconced in a gorgeous suite at the Teton Mountain Lodge and Spa in Jackson Hole, Wyoming (thanks to Groupon.com) celebrating my wedding anniversary with my husband.
 It’s pretty wonderful!
-Did I mention it was a Lodge AND Spa???
+Did I mention it was a Lodge and Spa?
 Oh yeah…I am getting my first ever professional Swedish massage today!
 I can’t wait!

 Oh the sweet, smell of roses!
 The fragrance and the romance surrounding them is legendary!
 Now you can capture it in this lovely and simple to make Body Scrub.